-Poor behaviour in the boarding house or at weekends may result in the student being gated.
-Gating involve students receiving a report card that must be signed every hour on the hour from breakfast through to bedtime.
-Being gated means no offsite visits unless students have specific permission from a member of the boarding staff.
+Poor behaviour in the boarding may result in the pupil being gated.
+Gating involves pupils receiving a report card that must be signed every hour on the hour from breakfast through to bedtime.
+Being gated means no offsite visits unless pupils have specific permission from a member of the boarding staff.